MicrosoftDocs/Devices-docs/surface-hub/surface-hub-recovery-tool.md

 Surface Hub Recovery Tool is available for download from [Surface Hub Tools for IT](https://www.microsoft.com/download/details.aspx?id=52210)  under the file name **SurfaceHub_Recovery_v2.7.139.0.msi**.

-> [!IMPORTANT]
-> This version, released Feb 11, 2021, replaces the earlier build, which is no longer functional.
-If you downloaded this tool previously, please uninstall it and install the current version.

 To start the download, click **Download**, choose **SurfaceHub_Recovery_v2.7.139.0.msi**  from the list, and click **Next**.
 From the pop-up, choose one of the following:

 - Click **Run** to start the installation immediately.